 Even if it is one of the smallest countries in Europe, Liechtenstein is one of the most prolific with a great number of foreign investors coming to start businesses here.
 Opening a company in Liechtenstein can be easy when carried out by professionals.
-In order to meet the standards of clients, our company registration consultants in Liechtenstein can assist foreign enterpriser with the company setup procedure and can also put them in contact with chartered accounts who will offer specialized accounting services.
+In order to meet the standards of clients, our company registration consultants in Liechtenstein can assist foreign enterprises with the company setup procedure and can also put them in contact with accountants in Liechtenstein who will offer specialized financial services.

 The taxation of companies in Liechtenstein is based on the fiscal domicile.
 For that, the company must have a registered address and management place in Liechtenstein.
 The tax imposed on companies registered in Liechtenstein is levied on the profits earned at the global level at a rate of 12.5%.
 Liechtenstein imposed no capital gains tax, no withholding tax on interest payments or branch remittance taxes which is what makes this small country so attractive for foreign investors.

-Our company formation agents in Liechtenstein can offer full information on the taxation system.
+Our accountants in Liechtenstein can offer full information on the taxation system.

 All company owners know that accounting is the most important aspect of running a business.
 When opening a company in Liechtenstein most owners will hire a local accountant or accounting firm who offer specialized services.
 The professionals are able to guide the shareholders through the accounting requirements a company in Liechtenstein must meet.
 They can also inform them about the taxes they need to pay and the financial standards they must meet in order to comply with both local and international accounting norms.

 All accounting services available for companies in Liechtenstein will be tailored to the needs of the company.
 Among these are: